valhuber/ApiLogicServer/api_logic_server_cli/docs/Execute.md

 ### 2. Open in your Browser

 The server should start, and suggest the URL for your Browser.
-That will open a page like this where you can explore your data using the automatically created [Admin app](../Working-with-the-Admin-App), and explore the API with automatically generated Swagger:
+That will open a page like this, where you can explore your data using the automatically created [Admin app](../Working-with-the-Admin-App), and explore the API with automatically generated Swagger:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/ui-admin/admin-home.png?raw=true"></figure>